Gender and development: Gender and neoliberal development institutions

 Neoliberalism consists of policies that will privatize public industry, deregulate any laws or policies that interfere with the free flow of the market and cut back on all social services.
 These policies were often introduced to many low-income countries through structural adjustment programs (SAPs) by the World Bank and the International Monetary Fund (IMF).
 Neoliberalism was cemented as the dominant global policy framework in the 1980s and 1990s.
 Among development institutions, gender issues have increasingly become part of economic development agendas, as the examples of the World Bank shows.
 Awareness by international organizations of the need to address gender issues evolved over the past decades.
 The World Bank, and regional development banks, donor agencies, and government ministries have provided many examples of instrumental arguments for gender equality, for instance by emphasizing the importance of women's education as a way of increasing productivity in the household and the market.
 Their concerns have often focused on women's contributions to economic growth rather than the importance of women's education as a means for empowering women and enhancing their capabilities.
 The World Bank, for example, started focusing on gender in 1977 with the appointment of a first Women in Development Adviser.
 In 1984 the bank mandated that its programs consider women's issues.
 In 1994 the bank issued a policy paper on Gender and Development, reflecting current thinking on the subject.
-This policy aims to address policy and institutional constraints that maintain disparities between the genders and thus limit the effectiveness of development programs.Thirty years after the appointment of a first Women in Development Adviser, a so-called Gender Action Plan was launched to underline the importance of the topic within development strategies and to introduce the new Smart Economics strategy.
+This policy aims to address policy and institutional constraints that maintain disparities between the genders and thus limit the effectiveness of development program.
+Thirty years after the appointment of a first Women in Development Adviser, a so-called Gender Action Plan was launched to underline the importance of the topic within development strategies and to introduce the new Smart Economics strategy.